caubry/Php-Gw2-Api/README.md

     var_dump($item);

+Examples
+-

+Examples of use can be found [here](https://forum-en.guildwars2.com/forum/community/api/API-Documentation)

 Caching
 -
 If a cache directory is specified, the JSON response will be cached locally with the specified lifetime, or a default of 3600 seconds.